1850/60's Praya Reclamation - Buildings along the new shoreline

 There it says:

 During the early years of the Colonization of Hong Kong Island, the north shore was very narrow.
 The north coast included today’s Queen’s Road Central, which ran along the coast with piers and single-storey godowns lined along the waterfront.
-Since there were insufficient lands along the coast for further development to meet the increasing population on Hong Kong Island, reclamation was carried out from the west of Kennedy Town to the east of Wanchai.
+Since there was insufficient land along the coast for further development to meet the increasing population on Hong Kong Island, reclamation was carried out from the west of Kennedy Town to the east of Wanchai.

 The planning for reclamation along the north coast by Governor George Bonham started in the early 1850s.
 In 1859, reclamation along the coast of Sheung Wan was completed and Queen’s Road (Queen’s Road Central today) and Bonham Strand were formed.